longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The :guilabel:`Civilization` menu is used to gain access to many fuctions of your empire.
 You can load up pages for units, cities, nations, etc; change the form of government and see how your are doing compared to your opponents with the demographics report.

-The :guilabel:`Civilization` menu has the following options:
+It has the following options:

 Tax Rates
     Selecting this menu item will bring up a dialog box allowing you to set the rate in percentage points for